ASU-CodeDevils/devilbot/CONTRIBUTING.md

 # Contributing Guidelines and Git Flow
-This document plans to outline the following for *all* contributers of the Rust DevilBot project.
+This document plans to outline the following for *all* contributors of the Rust DevilBot project.
 Please follow these guidelines to the best of your knowledge and understanding, and feel free to message `@Json Michelson` or `@sjcampb2` in the CodeDevils Slack workspace if you have any questions or need help!

 ### Table of Contents
 1. [Chain of Command](#chain-of-command)